The Difference Between Star Trek And Star Wars

 Of course, they would be pretending that everything is hunky-dorey as one must when living under the rule of an Empire.
 But that acquiescence works within the narrative structure.

-Overall Story Consequence of Star Wars.
+Being, or Pretending that Everything is OK, is the Objective Story Consequence of Star Wars.
 In fact, any story with an

-Overall Story Concern of
+Objective Story Concern of

 Doing will have a